DaroMiceliPy/data-cleaner-scala/README.md

 There are two process in scala that consists:

 - Cleaning phone numbers from database (based on wrong numbers)
-- Adding new phone numbers and users o database
+- Adding new phone numbers and users to database